 In 2012, Nottingham introduced a workplace parking levy that requires workplaces to pay for each parking space provided for employees.
-Businesses that provide more than 10 spaces pay a levy of £415 (2019 prices) for each space provided - the aim is to generate funding for attractive alternatives to the car, to continue to develop high quality public transport, to protect investment in Nottingham's economy and to improve the city's environment and sustainability.
+Businesses that provide 11 or more spaces will pay a levy of £424 (2020/21 prices) for each space provided - the aim is to generate funding for attractive alternatives to the car, to continue to develop high quality public transport, to protect investment in Nottingham's economy and to improve the city's environment and sustainability.
+In some cases, businesses have passed these costs onto employees.
 Since its introduction the levy has raised between £8 million and £10 million each year, all of which has been used to pay for Europe's largest fleet of electric buses and to fund extensions to Nottingham's tram system.